The Tattooist of Auschwitz: Leon

-Genre and Style
+Genre and style

 The Tattooist of Auschwitz fits into the genre of Holocaust fiction.
 Morris writes using simple, short sentences from a third-person point of view where Lale is the omniscient narrator and protagonist of the story.

 According to Steve Walker, Morris "welds the historical events – and real people – on to a fictional frame."

 The novel utilises many elements of the Romantic genre, specifically through the key plot line of Lale and Gita's love story.

-The Tattooist of Auschwitz also fits into the Biographical genre.
-The novel is based on events in the real Lale Sokolov's life and represents the circumstances Lale and other characters in the story lived through.

 Reception

 Timonthy Niedermann, writing in The New York Journal of Books, calls the novel “at once sobering and poignant, both weighted with unspeakable horrors and uplifted by the unique hope of love”.
 He felt that while the book lacks physical descriptions, and Morris is “vague about the specifics of the extermination process”, her depiction of humanity in the characters is a strength.

-Wanda Witek-Malicka from the Auschwitz Memorial Research Center, writing in Memoria, offered historical criticism, questioning the novel’s factual inaccuracies and stating that the entire image of reality at Auschwitz displayed in the book is built on “exaggerations, misinterpretations and understatements”.
-She warns that those who read the Czech translation of the book may take its stories as fact, which the Memorial Center believe is "dangerous and disrespectful to history".
+Wanda Witek-Malicka from the Auschwitz Memorial Research Center, writing in Memoria, offered historical criticism, questioning the novel's factual inaccuracies and stating that the entire image of reality at Auschwitz displayed in the book is built on “exaggerations, misinterpretations and understatements”.
+She warns that those who read the Czech translation of the book may take its stories as fact, which the Memorial Center believes is "dangerous and disrespectful to history".